defl/videoprocessor/README.md

 # Commercial alternatives

+VideoProcessor is a DIY project to cheaply get something basic going.
+And while that's fun, it is very far from a well supported professional application which has non-breaking updates, proper support and rock solid performance.
+It-just-works is highly underrated in home cinemas and scores major points on the WAF scale in my experience.
+So in case you're looking for something more pro:

 - madVR labs makes a device called the [Envy](https://madvrenvy.com/) which can do both HDR tonemapping and 3d luts
 - Lumagen makes a device called the [Radiance Pro](http://www.lumagen.com/testindex.php?module=radiancepro_details) which can also do HDR tonemapping.
 - Higher end JVC projectors can do HDR tonemapping internally.